jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 * Using Python to to program SRv6 forwarding entries on a Linux host

 > [!NOTE]
 > The python code used in this lab has a dependency on the python-arango module.
 The module has been preinstalled on both the Rome and Amsterdam VMs, however, if one wishes to recreate this lab in their own environment, any client node will need to install the module.
-We also suggest upgrading the http 'requests' library as that will eliminate some cosmetic http error codes.*
+We also suggest upgrading the http *'requests'* library as that will eliminate some cosmetic http error codes.
+> For reference:
 ```
 sudo apt install python3-pip
 pip install python-arango